mentalisttraceur/fdtee/README.rst

 In all of those cases, ``tee /dev/stderr`` does not work.

+Of course, in most cases, we should not use ``stderr`` like this anyway! ``stderr`` is for errors, logging, diagnostics, and other information which is not part of our program's output or workings.

 Also, there's also no standardized, consistently available virtual files to use for redirecting to file descriptors greater than 2.